 Matthew heads the Bird & Bird intellectual property (IP) group in Asia.

-With more than 20 years of experience in representing multinational companies in China and across Asia, Matthew advises on all aspects of IP covering both contentious and non-contentious matters, including licensing and monetising IP.
+With more than 25 years experience in representing multinational companies in China and across Asia, Matthew advises on all aspects of IP covering both contentious and non-contentious matters, including licensing and monetising IP.

 He regularly advises on major IP litigation and is well known for managing complex, multi-jurisdictional disputes, working closely with our network of partner firms and developing strategies for cases across the different legal and regulatory environments in the Asia-Pacific region.

 Matthew has extensive experience in IP advisory commercial matters including patents, trademarks, copyright, domain names, product safety and labelling issues.